sourcefrog/rsj/README.md

 ## Goals

+* Be able to run any solutions I can write to Advent of Code.

 * Be reasonably faithful to the J specification: this is an implementation of J, not just a J-inspired language.
 But, it's not necessary to produce precisely byte-for-byte identical output especially with regard to formatting floats and